zentarilabs/pods-and-clues/docs/index.md

 # 🧩 What Is *Pods & Clues*?

-*Pods & Clues* is a Kubernetes Mystery Series where every misconfigured pod is a clue… and the debugger is your magnifying glass.
+*Pods & Clues™* is a Kubernetes Mystery Series where every misconfigured pod is a clue… and the debugger is your magnifying glass.

 🧠 Think like an engineer
 🔍 Act like a detective